-In 1992, tarot in Australia and throughout the world was merging from the darkness into the light.
+In 1992, tarot in Australia and throughout the world was emerging from the darkness into the light.
 It was finally becoming more acceptable to practice and to discuss tarot with others.
 After teaching for many years, founding President Anne Shotter was inspired to take tarot to the next level.
 She wanted to find a way to bring like-minded people together to share their passion for tarot but also to have a professional association, so that those who wished to align themselves to a professional organisation could do so.
 It was not intended to exclude those who had a love of reading tarot but did not wish to take this professional path and so it was also important that it would also cater for those members as well.

 Anne called together a group of tarot enthusiasts and past students and the first committee was formed.
 The Guild was formed with the intention to raise public interest and awareness of tarot, to promote the study of tarot, to promote ethical standards in the practice of reading tarot and to provide a network for sharing information about tarot among members and the general public.

 The initial committee of the Guild was full of enthusiasm and with their drive, they created a solid foundation for which the Guild still operates.
 This first committee included Evelynne Joffe, Joan Luxembourg, Melissa Deacon and Judith Grossman.
 Each of these committee members, particularly the office bearers were instrumental in establishing the thoroughly professional foundation of the Guild and a Code of Ethics and Practice was developed.
 They all shared the same intention that this was going to be a legally established organisation.
 Thus the Guild was officially incorporated in 1994 with Graham Shotter as its first Public Officer.